 In the past, manual data analysis could mean hours or days of manually calculating different variables.
 The growing automaton of data management means you don’t have to spend as much time entering data into your analytics platform.
 Instead, data analytics tools let you get straight to forecasting.

-Several industries benefit from data analysis software, though the primary benefactors are:
+Several industries benefit from data analysis tools, though the primary benefactors are:

-Companies in any industry can use data analysis software to their advantage.
+Companies in any industry can use data analysis tools to their advantage.

 Data analysis and business intelligence (BI) tools cover some of the same services.
 Both provide in-depth analysis of real-time and historical data with the goal of improving decision-making.
 However, BI tools have considerably more features like: